Definitions and resources for terms and techniques used in the world of presentations

 Z

-When you click the File menu and access Backstage view in PowerPoint, you see several options.
-Here, we explore two of these options: Save and Save As.
+When you click the File menu and access Backstage view in PowerPoint, you are presented with several options.
+Here, we explore two of those options: Open and Close.

 Filed Under: